azarketa/Thermodynamics-theoretical-pills/source/23_Useful_work_reversibility_2nd_law_efficiency.md

 * **Isentropic efficiency**, $\eta_{\text{is.}}$, compares an **actual process** to its **adiabatic + reversible** (isentropic) counterpart— a **device-specific** measure for compressors, turbines, and nozzles.
 * **$2^{\text{nd}}$-law efficiency**, $\eta_{II}$, compares **actual performance** to the **reversible limit** (Carnot or equivalent), merging **energy quantity** and **energy quality** in one nondimensional indicator.

-:::{admonition} Important: summary and comparison of efficiency types
+:::{warning} Important: summary and comparison of efficiency types
-:class: warning

 | **Efficiency type** | **Definition / ratio** | **Ideal reference** | **Physical meaning** |
 | :- | :- | :- | :- |